Scientific Research & Development

 Advancing Science One Discovery at a Time

-Government agencies and institutions trust KBR with their most valuable, cutting-edge research and to push the boundaries of what is possible.
-From payload development to environmental monitoring and biology experiments, KBR experts work on some of the world's most interesting and important scientific challenges of our day.
+Government agencies and institutions trust KBR with their most valuable, cutting-edge research and rely on us to push the boundaries of what is possible.
+Our experts address payload development, environmental monitoring and biology experiments to tackle some of the most important scientific challenges of our day.

 Areas of Expertise